 Every cancer treatment can cause side effects or changes to your body and how you feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of cancer.
 This can make it hard to predict how you will feel during treatment.

 As you prepare to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-Doctors call this part of cancer treatment “palliative care” or "supportive care."
+This part of cancer treatment is called palliative care or supportive care.
 It is an important part of your treatment plan, regardless of your age or the stage of disease.

 Coping with physical side effects

 Common physical side effects from each treatment option for a parathyroid tumor are described in the Types of Treatment section.
 Learn more about side effects, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your general health.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.

 You may find it helpful to keep track of your side effects so it is easier to talk about any changes with your health care team.
 Learn more about why tracking side effects is helpful.

 Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
 Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.